Check My Driving Licence Points: View Status And Points

 Getting A Check Code For Employers?

-- Logging into the driving record service
+- Log into your driving record service.

-- Selecting share licence information
+- Select share licence information.

-- Creating a temporary code
+- Create a temporary code.

-- Giving the code to the employer
+- Provide the code to the requesting employer.

 Do Points Show On A DBS Check?